The only way to minimize the annoyance of car repair is to choose a high-quality

 the car is started but should go out as soon as you begin to drive.
 If

-Some cars are also equipped with an alternator warning light; others have
+Some cars are equipped with an alternator warning light; others have gauges.

-gauges.
-Warning lights should go out when the car is started; on gauges,
+Warning lights should go out when the car is started; on gauges, the pointer

-the pointer should be approximately in the middle, between D and C,
+should be approximately in the middle, between D and C, or and

-Finally, your brake system warning light (if the car has one) should go
+Finally, the brake system warning light (if the car has one) should go

 out when the emergency brake is releasedand stay off unless part of the